Theta Nu Epsilon: Internal struggles

-Post WWII history
+Post WWII

+The last legitimate chapter ceased operations in 1942.
 Although the national organization stopped operating in World War II, some of the chapters of that national continued into the late 1940s.
 Henry Kelly ultimately merged his efforts with the Alpha chapter.
 Some, but not all, of these independent chapters began initiating women as members in the 1970s.
-The national organization of the Alpha chapter currently reports chapters at Wesleyan, the University of Missouri, the University of New Mexico, and the University of Virginia.
+The last active chapters were Alpha chapter at Wesleyan, the University of Missouri, the University of New Mexico, and the University of Virginia.

-Several of the older chapters that separated in the early 1900s have survived as independent entities on their respective campuses.
-These include Skull & Keys at the University of California, Berkeley, Skull and Bones at Yale University, The Phoenix – S K Club at Harvard University, the Tejas Club at the University of Texas at Austin, The Machine at the University of Alabama, Skull Society at the University of Maine, Cap and Skull at Rutgers University, and a group using the T.N.E. name at the University of Nebraska.
+Several of the older chapters that separated in the early 1900s survived as independent entities on their respective campuses.
+These include Skull & Keys at the University of California, Berkeley, The Phoenix – S K Club at Harvard University, the Tejas Club at the University of Texas at Austin, The Machine at the University of Alabama, Skull Society at the University of Maine, and a group using the TNE name at the University of Nebraska–Lincoln.

-Official chapters
+Symbols

+Theta Nu Epsilon's motto is "Little is known, what is known is kept secret".
+Its insignia is a skull and crossed keys; one eye of the skull is red for Bacchus the god of wine and the other eye is green for jealousy.
+The insignia is based on that of Skull and Bones, with the former's crossed bones being replaced by keys.
+Its colors are red and black.
+Its badge is a gold version of the insignia—a skull and crossed keys, with gems for eyes, and the Greek letters ΘΝΕ.

+Its publications were The Keys and Theta Nu Epsilon Quarterly.

+Chapters

 Because of early splits in the national organization, several unofficial national coalitions and rogue groups granted their own charters.
 As a result, many conflicts exist surrounding the actual founding dates and chapter designations, even at the institutions that had officially recognized groups.
-The following list of chapters is composed of all chapters either founded by the Alpha, or founded by the successive nationals from 1907 to 1949, or made legitize after their original founding.
-Institution names have been modernized where necessary.